Weekly Post::: ask for the post from an Email!

 Apollos became very prominent at Corinth, so much so that when the church split into factions, one faction claimed to follow Apollos (1 Corinthians 1.12-14).
 The carnal Christians became such a problem in Corinth that Apollos left; Paul encouraged him to return (1 Corinthians 16.12).
 Paul, near the end of his own life, spoke highly of Apollos (Titus 3.13).
 Apollos teaches us many things: The importance of humility Spiritual enthusiasm.
 Eagerness to learn Bible doctrine.
 A willingness to work together in the ministry with other believers.

 The value of biblical preparation so that one may teach the Word of God—especially to demonstrate from the Scripture that Jesus is the Christ—and the value of a sustained ministry over many years.
-Spiritual growth and service for Christ thrive when a knowledge of Bible doctrine combines with graciousness, humility, willingness to learn, and enthusiasm for teaching the Word.
-Take time with your family at this time and return to the wisdom from God Read Proverbs Chapter 8-9, and then read all of the Proverbs .
-Live with, and by , this return to what He says.
+Spiritual growth and service for Christ thrive when knowledge of Bible doctrine combines with graciousness, humility, willingness to learn, and enthusiasm for teaching the Word.
+Take time with your family at this time and return to the wisdom from God Read Proverbs Chapter 8-9, and then read all of the Proverbs.
+Live with, and by, this return to what He says.

 Request in this time Trouble: Please send this to anyone you can.
 Can we talk about a Personal Thing we can do in this time of Trouble!
 Isaiah 58: 1-14 is a choice given to any and all humans.

 The Poor among us need you!
 If we will not Fast who will?
-“Is not this the kind of fasting I have chosen: to lose the chains of injustice.
-It looks like the poor and needed in our country will not receive money and much needed help for the government of our nation.
+“Is not this the kind of fasting I have chosen: to lose the chains of injustice?
+It looks like the poor and needy in our country will not receive money and much-needed help from the government of our nation.
 There seems to be a war against the poor in our world. and a Fast we will do seeking the Lord to untie the cords of the yoke, to set the oppressed free and break every yoke?– Isaiah 8:6 of sickness in our world, We will seek more of Him and less of Us.
 Repentance is not an unreasonable request for the nation.
 “Even now,” declares the Lord, “return to me with all your heart, with fasting and weeping and mourning.”
 Joel 2:12 Are we this as a Nation?
-Occasions fasting in this time of Trouble : This could be an Event that sets us free as a Nation: We are God’s People and we are here, we Believe Him , so let us seek Him.
+Occasions fasting in this time of Trouble: This could be an event that sets us free as a Nation: We are God’s People and we are here, we Believe Him, so let us seek Him.
 Praying for health: Is a Biblical understanding.
 "David pleaded with God for the child.
-He fasted and went into his house and spent the nights lying on the ground" (2 Samuel 12:16) Do we not need Health at this time ?
-I think so .
+He fasted and went into his house and spent the nights lying on the ground" (2 Samuel 12:16) Do we not need Health at this time?
+I think so.
 Praying for safety: Do we not have a need to be safe?

 "When you fast, do not look somber as the hypocrites do, for they disfigure their faces to show men they are fasting.
 I tell you the truth, they have received their reward in full.
 But when you fast, put oil on your head and wash your face, so that it will not be obvious to men that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you" (Matthew 6:16-18).
 Fasting In The Bible: as it was and as it is!